-One of the most profound insights I have learnt about OO is that software design — the shaping of code & classes — is best informed by what processing needs to do, rather than the entities it goes between.
+One of the most profound insights I have learnt about OO is that class design — the shaping of classes & types — is best informed by what processing needs to do, rather than the ‘kind’ of entities it goes between.

 What we are talking about here is behavior, rather than trying to categorize entities at rest.
 Program code only acts by being executed; classes & interfaces (types) are a mechanism to despatch that execution to specific methods.

 This shows that OO is really about active behavior, rather than any other arbitrary notions of classification.